Making decisions with greater purpose helps the world become a better place.

 There is significant investment into technologies that alleviate the threats to sustainability.
 At RBC Wealth Management, we call the technologies that help tackle the threats to sustainability “SusTech”—sustainability through technology.
 These include:

-We also believe capital can be a force for positive change, as clearly demonstrated by RBC's new business target: $500 billion in sustainable finance by 2025 and net-zero emissions in lending by 2050, which is aligned with the global goals of the Paris Agreement.
+We also believe capital can be a force for positive change, as clearly demonstrated by RBC’s new business target: $500 billion in sustainable finance by 2025 and net-zero emissions in our lending by 2050, which is aligned with the global goals of the Paris Agreement.